amondnet/now-deploy-preview-comment/README.md

 {"orgId":"example_org_id","projectId":"example_project_id"}
 ```

-You can save both values in the secrets setting in your repository as inputs.
+You can save both values in the secrets [input setting](#inputs) in your repository as inputs.

 ### Github Actions